 Teens and Young Adults Ages 12-23

 All U.S. individuals age 12 and up are eligible to receive a COVID-19 vaccine.
+A third dose of the COVID-19 vaccine is now recommended for immunocompromised patients.
 PLEASE NOTE: 12-18-year-olds can ONLY receive the Pfizer vaccine.

 What You Can Do Now